ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 Once you've set up an rOpenSci repository on Codeberg, you can go to the settings, where one of the first options under "Repository" is "Mirror settings".
 Here you can configure any other locations as push mirrors.
 From that point on, you should only ever `git push` directly to Codeberg, and every push there will be mirrored by Codeberg to all other specified locations, potentially including GitHub.

-rOpenSci infrastructure, including r-universe, will remain built on GitHub repository sources for the time being, so you'll need to keep a GitHub mirror of your code regardless of where your main source lives.
-This also means that many links, including all from the main [rOpenSci website](https://ropensci.org), and [r-universe](https://r-universe.dev), will be to the GitHub version of your packages.
-If you opt to use an alternative location, you'll need to update your package documentation to clearly direct users to your desired platform.